 If you want our usual 1,2,3 How-to commentary, this is how I’d make this project:

-- Design your square on paper first, using a square a piece of paper, a ruler and a rotary cutting mat.
+STEP 1: Design your square on paper first, using a square a piece of paper, a ruler and a rotary cutting mat (learn more or purchase on Amazon).
 Brooke made her squares 4″, but you can use any size you want, that is easily dividable into 4.

 And, for more details & tips, visit Brooke! (link above!)